sagaciouszu/cauldroncord-stuff/rules.md

 A place to discuss The Sex Cauldron prank calls, other shows and join our Destiny 2 Clan.
 We hope you'll enjoy your stay here, but first off, we need you to read and abide by the rules listed below, which you will have to agree to before seeing any of the rest of the Discord.
 They're simple and easy to understand.
 If any of these bothers you, it may not be the place for you.

 **1. Respect**
     Don't be racist, homophobic, transphobic, sexist or otherwise engage in hate speech.
 You can curse, but just don't be a jerk to others.
 This includes offensive memes.
-This is a broad generalization; you are welcome to be spicy but **this is subject to change at any time**.
 Just respect that everyone here is here for prank calls and fun.
 There are other places to post it.
-Try Loveshy?
-I'm half kidding but don't be a dick.

 **2. Be mature**
     Please act mature in any discussions here.
 Don't spam, or clog general up with unnecessary messages.
 We don't take kindly to folks that don't take kindly to spam rules.